‘We’re ready to go’: Calgary Stampede to kick off with enhanced safety measures - Sylvan Lake News

 Forced by the pandemic to cancel last year for the first time in its history, the Calgary Stampede has returned.

-The setup may look familiar but, due to COVID-19, there are some notable changes to the 10-day celebration of cowboy life.
+The setup may look familiar but, due to COVID-19, visitors will notice some notable changes to the 10-day celebration of cowboy life.

 The walkways are wider, there are markers showing proper spacing in lineups and fewer rides.